LeoNatan/LNPopupUI/README.md

 Check the demo project for a quick recreation of Apple’s music app.

+> [!NOTE]
-**NOTE:** To run the example project, don't forget to update submodules by running: `git submodule update --init --recursive`
+> To run the example project, don't forget to update submodules by running: `git submodule update --init --recursive`

 ### Features

+* Supports iOS 26 glass design, while maintaining a system-apropriate look and feel on previous iOS versions
 * Available for iOS 14 and above, as a SPM package for SwiftUI
 * A SwiftUI library, wrapping the [LNPopupController framework](https://github.com/LeoNatan/LNPopupController); the library works internally with SwiftUI’s generated UIKit content to present the framework in a native manner